 - Theory and Composition

 Please note that full-time graduate students, international students and graduate assistants are required to provide proof that they are covered by health insurance before registering for classes.
-The USC Graduate School has provided a $250 annual subsidy for graduate assistants who purchase the university health insurance plan for the academic year.
+In previous years the USC Graduate School has provided a $500 annual subsidy for graduate assistants who purchase the university health insurance plan for the academic year.
 More information on the USC sponsored health plan.

 Graduate Fellowship Opportunity